markbolhuis/libeizo/README.md

 # libeizo

-libeizo is a WIP Linux userspace library to control Eizo EV FlexScan monitors.
+libeizo is a small linux library to introspect and control Eizo Monitors.
-It is currently in very early stages of development.

 ## eizoctl